6 MILLION + Customers!

 Hankering for a bowl of simmering seafood chowder, or a hearty lobster pie on a cold winter's day?
 Are you dying for a heaping helping of lobster macaroni and cheese, but you live hundreds of miles away?
 No worries!
-Starting this month through Memorial Day 2014 customers can order our award-winning homemade fan favorites direct to their homes.
+Ordering resumes February 3rd through Memorial Day 2014 customers can order our award-winning homemade fan favorites direct to their homes.

 This November marks our fourth year of offering this seasonal service, which started out with our signature seafood chowder, a winner of the People's Choice and Judge's Choice Awards at the 2011 Wells Chowder Challenge.

 All food is made fresh to order, NEVER frozen, and is shipped out immediately via FedEx.
 Delivery is available Tuesday through Friday only.
 For oven baked items, the containers are handy...all you have to do is heat to eat!

 Treat yourself to the food you love.
 Serve us up at holiday parties, or send as a lovely gift to friends who crave a taste of Maine.
 One special that is popular among customers includes two lobster pies and one quart of seafood chowder for $65 plus shipping and handling.
 The Maine Diner has successfully shipped these top sellers to Texas, Ohio, California, Florida, Las Vegas and New Jersey.

 Customers interested in placing orders can contact Maine Diner Manager Jim MacNeill via email firstname.lastname@example.org for custom packages and quotes.
 They should include the items they are interested in ordering as well as their zip code and he will contact them with a price.

 Six Millionth Customer!

 Who would ever think of car trouble as lucky?
 For Clyde Curry, his wife Jane and a few friends, that twenty minutes wait by the side of the road would prove to be very serendipitous.